Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 Tradouw Pass, Barrydale, the Little Karoo, and the Seven Passes Road

-Our trip was done by bicycle, but here you’ll find useful information about this route, whatever your chosen means of transport is.
+Our trip was done by bicycle, but here you’ll find helpful information about this route, whatever your chosen means of transport is.

-This itinerary starts in Swellendam, the third oldest city in South Africa, which we described in this previous article (from Hermanus to Swellendam), and finishes in the romantic coastal city of Knysna, facing a calm and scenic lagoon.
+This itinerary starts in Swellendam, the third-oldest city in South Africa, which we described in a previous article (from Hermanus to Swellendam), and finishes in the romantic coastal town of Knysna, facing a calm, scenic lagoon.

 1. Cape Town, what to see in the most beautiful African city